|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-During late 1944 or early 1945, this Dinah flew at least six evening reconnaissance and photographic missions for mapping purposes over the Wide Bay area.
+In late 1944 or early 1945, this Dinah flew at least six evening reconnaissance and photographic missions for mapping purposes over the Wide Bay area.

 On October 2, 1944 at dawn took off piloted by Captain Nario Iwanaga with radio operator Warrant Officer Kodama Norio on a flight northward at 10,000' to 12,000' flying via Greenwich (Kapingamarangi) but failed to find it then proceeded to Truk delivering dispatches and returned transporting atabrine medicine returning to Rabaul at dusk.
 Each leg of the flight took roughly 3 1/2 to 4 hours.

-On December 1, 1944 took off at 1:00pm piloted by Captain Nario Iwanaga flew a reconnaissance missions over the Admiralty Islands using only binoculars as their camera was unservicable and were able to observe accurately spotting many vessels in Seeadler Harbor and parked aircraft at the airfields in the vicinity.
+On December 1, 1944 at 1:00pm took off piloted by Captain Nario Iwanaga flew a reconnaissance missions over the Admiralty Islands using only binoculars as their camera was unservicable and were able to observe accurately spotting many vessels in Seeadler Harbor and parked aircraft at the airfields in the vicinity.
 Returning, this Dinah encountered three Corsairs near Cape Lambert below and dove to gain speed and accelerated away flying over the Duke of York Islands at sea level.
 Next, turned over Cape Gazelle and spotted more Corsairs, then then turned and landed safely at Vunakanau Airfield.

-On January 6, 1945 repeated the same reconnaissance missions over the Admiralty Islands using only binoculars and were able to observe accurately
+On January 6, 1945 repeated the same reconnaissance missions over the Admiralty Islands using only binoculars and were able to observe accurately.

 On April 5, 1945 at dawn took off piloted by Captain Nario Iwanaga with an unknown radio operator on a liaison mission directly to Truk but experienced bad weather and took an extra hour searching but landed safely and returned by dusk.